nyergler/effective-django/tutorial/models.rst

 good time to start writing tests.
 The ``__str__`` method of a model will get used in quite a few places, and it's entirely conceivable it'd be exposed to end users.
 It's worth writing a test so we understand how we expect it to operate.
+Django creates a ``tests.py`` file when it creates the application, so we'll add our first test to that file in the contacts app.

 .. literalinclude:: /src/contacts/tests.py
    :language: python